Get insights.

 Randomize entire question set

-This is the simplest way to get started.
-Toggle on Enable question shuffle/randomize and you're done every question in your survey gets shuffled into a random order for each respondent.
+The simplest option.
+Toggle on Enable question shuffle/randomize and every question in your survey gets shuffled into a random order for each respondent.
+There are no ranges to set and nothing else to configure.

 Randomize questions within a specified range

-Only the questions within this range get shuffled.
-Everything before the start and after the end stays exactly where you placed it.
+To keep your intro and closing questions fixed while shuffling the middle, use a range.
+Only the questions inside the range get shuffled.
+Anything before the start or after the end stays where you placed it.

 Randomize questions within multiple ranges

-Each range operates on its own questions in Range 1 shuffle among themselves, questions in Range 2 shuffle among themselves, and so on.
-They never mix.
+To shuffle different sections independently, add more ranges.
+Questions in Range 1 shuffle among themselves, questions in Range 2 shuffle among themselves, and the two never mix.

 Randomization with group questions